Aatmaj-Zephyr/Aatmaj-Zephyr/README.md

+<Table border=2 > <tr> <td>

 Hi there 👋 I'm a Computer Science enthusiast with a keen interest in Maths.
 I like to tinker with things around me & build projects on my own.
-I like to play musical instruments & practise [Sahaja Yoga meditation](https://www.sahajayoga.org.in/).
+I like to play musical instruments & practise [Sahaja Yoga meditation](https://www.sahajayoga.org.in).

 Follow my blogs on Dev.to from [here](https://dev.to/aatmaj).